 You can use an account portal to manage your Office 365 or Microsoft Intune subscription and specify the users who can access its various services.
 From the account portal, you can perform tasks such as manually adding user accounts and security groups, setting up and managing service settings, checking service status, and accessing online Help.

 Azure AD currently supports front-end access to your organizations subscription data using one or more of the following account portals, depending on whether you are subscribed to their corresponding service:

 Users can also access these account portals but only to change their password or to access the various services for which they have been assigned licenses.

-Currently when you sign up for either Windows Intune or Office 365 services you have the ability to assign service-specific licenses to users in that service’s account portal.
-This means that if you were to eventually add both services to the same directory at some point, you will need to go to the Windows Intune account portal to manage Windows Intune licenses and Office 365 licenses will need to be managed separately within the Office 365 account portal.
+Currently when you sign up for either Microsoft Intune or Office 365 services you have the ability to assign service-specific licenses to users in that service’s account portal.
+This means that if you were to eventually add both services to the same directory at some point, you will need to go to the Microsoft Intune account portal to manage Microsoft Intune licenses and Office 365 licenses will need to be managed separately within the Office 365 account portal.

 In some situations, you may not be able to delete any user account that had been previously assigned a license from within the context of a different service.
 To delete user accounts in this case, you would need to sign out of the account portal you were using at the time of the deletion attempt, sign in to the appropriate account portal where the license was first assigned, remove the associated licenses, and then try to delete the user again.

 Despite which method you use to manage your directory, you can assign different types of administrators to performing various tasks such as creating and editing users, managing billing operations, and resetting passwords.
 Global administrators grant permissions to different administrators within your organization based on the administrator role.
 For more information, see Assigning admin roles.

 In addition to performing specific tasks related to their role, we recommend that all administrators have experience in the following areas: